 Drugs and Substances Marijuana Can Be Laced With

-Marijuana can be potentially laced with any other psychoactive drug in order to produce varied psychoactive effects, such as:
+Marijuana can be laced with other psychoactive drugs to produce varied psychoactive effects.
+Some of these other drugs may include:

 - Lead or other heavy metals